Virginia Frazer Boyle: Author

 She was widely known as a novelist, her writings including Brokenburne, published in 1897, Serena and Devil Tales, which was published in 1900 and ran in Harper's Magazine as a serial for more than a year, while later it was published in book form and translated into several languages.
 Serena was published by A. S. Barnes & Company of New York in 1905 and has also had a wide sale.
 Boyle was likewise the author of a book of verse entitled Love Songs and Bugle Calls, published in 1906, and one of her most interesting and widely read poems was "Embers of Glory".
 She issued still another volume called Silver Sands.
 Most of her writings were published in the Harpers and Century Magazines and were, therefore, widely read.
-In 1896, she wrote the Prize Centennial Ode, Tennessee, and in 1900, her series of negro folklore tales appeared in Harpers Magazine.
+In 1896, she wrote the Prize Centennial Ode, Tennessee, and in 1900, her series of African American folklore tales appeared in Harpers Magazine.
 Further writings to her credit included: "Jefferson Davis, Centennial Ode", 1908; "Abraham Lincoln", for the centenary celebration of the Philadelphia Brigade Association, 1909; "The Dream of the Alabama", centenary of Admiral Semmes, C. S. N., for the Confederate Memorial Association, 1909; "Christ in the Argonne", 1918; and "Song of Memphis", 1919.
 One of her war poems, Union, was generally published, having been translated into several languages.
 It was printed in four school readers, one in Massachusetts, two in Illinois, and one in Virginia.
 Much of her time was spent in New York.

-In 1913, she was the poet laureate of the United Confederate Veterans and previous to that time, was poet laureate of the Confederated Southern Memorial Association, while in 1915 she occupied the same position in connection with the Sons of Confederate Veterans.
+Many of Boyle's stories present an idealized image of plantation life in the era of slavery, including stereotyped images of happy slaves loyal to their white masters.
+In recognition of her writings, she was honored by several societies that promoted the Lost Cause ideology.
+In 1913 she was the poet laureate of the United Confederate Veterans and previous to that time, was poet laureate of the Confederated Southern Memorial Association, while in 1915 she occupied the same position in connection with the Sons of Confederate Veterans.